-Without establishing yourself through moving up the ranks, by recruiting lots of people under you, and then managing them well so that they stay in the business, there is no way that any MLM opportunity can work for you.
+Without establishing yourself through moving up the ranks, by recruiting lots of people under you, and then equipping them with the correct skills to do the same so that they stay in the business, there is no way that any MLM opportunity can become a life-changing income.

 Now, I want to share with you what I do to make my income from home.